-Talk to your superintendent, district leaders, and principals about the Reflections program and explain to them what a wonderful opportunity it is for all students in your Council PTA.
-Establish a good relationship with your Fine Arts Director to gain support from the art, theatre, and music teachers specifically.
-Point out to them that the Reflections Program can create positive publicity for the school district and having all schools and students think about a common theme can build a great sense of community.
+Talk to your superintendent, district leaders, and principals about the Reflections program and explain what a wonderful opportunity it is for all students in your Council PTA.
+Establish a good relationship with your Fine Arts Director to gain support from the art, theater, and music teachers.
+Point out to them that the Reflections Program can create positive publicity for the school district and that having all schools and students think about a common theme can build a great sense of community.
 Ask for their support and input.
-Remind them that this is a PTA program, and you are not asking teachers to do more work.
-Also, reach out to local PTA presidents to explain the impact of the program and recruit a leader to start the Reflections Program.
+Remind them that this is a PTA program and that you are not asking teachers to do more work.
+Also, reach out to local PTA presidents to explain the program's impact and recruit a leader to start the Reflections Program.
 The Council chair also needs to communicate with local campus chairs to ensure their progress.